Data protection & Information Security Policy

 Lawful Data Processing

 The Students’ Guild shall only process data within the law.
-Where a lawful process has been identified; Guild employees and volunteers must make a record of the lawful justification within the privacy notice.
+Where a lawful process has been identified; Guild employees must make a record of the lawful justification within the privacy notice.
 The data protection and information security handbook details the procedures on how to record the lawful processing justification.

 The Students’ Guild shall adopt processes to detect data breaches including audits and other appropriate processes.
 Employees and volunteers shall report and investigate data breaches as outlined in the Cyber Incident Response Plan (CIRP) contained on the back page of the data protection and information security handbook.

-Where an employee, volunteer, supplier or contractor discovers a data breach, they must report this to the Data Protection Guardian within 24 hours.
+Where an employee, casual staff member, supplier or contractor discovers a data breach, they must report this to the Data Protection Guardian within 24 hours.
 The Information Commissioner’s Office shall be notified by the DPO within 72 hours of the breach where there is a risk to the rights and freedoms of individuals such as discrimination, damage to reputation, financial loss, loss of confidentiality or any other significant economic or social disadvantage.
 Where there is a high risk to the rights and freedoms of individuals they shall be notified directly also.
 The reporting procedures are detailed in the data protection and information security handbook.